 Hello, readers!
 Have you enjoyed The Secret Garden?
 It’s the perfect book for this spring season, and whether it’s your first or fifth time reading it, the story is enchanting.
 We’ve got some discussion questions for you below—there’s so much good stuff to talk about in this book, you guys!
 We’d love to hear your thoughts!
 Share them with us on Instagram @larsbookclub .

 This month’s poster and bookmark is by featured illustrator, Helen Dealtry, one of my absolute favorites.
 Her depiction of flowers is other worldly, just like the book, which is why we thought she was the perfect person for the job!
-We’ll be featuring her later in the month with an exclusive interview, but for now, download her poster and bookmark below and read some follow-up questions to the book!
+We’ll be featuring her later in the month with an exclusive interview, but for now, purchase her poster and download her bookmark below.
+Also, read some follow-up questions to the book!

 The Secret Garden Discussion Questions

 1. At the start of The Secret Garden, many people (and things) were abandoned, sad, and lonely: Archibald Craven, Colin Craven, Mary, the garden, even Misselthwaite Manor itself.
 What brings them all back to life? (ahem, see themes below…)

 2. This book chock-full of wonderful lessons and themes: growth and renewal, healing, the power of nature, unselfishness, everyone’s need for companionship, just to name some.
 What else did you glean from this book?
 What other themes or ideas resonated with you??

 3. The children (Colin, Mary, and Dickon) talk about “magic” throughout the story.
 As young children, it’s hard for them to describe or put into words what is changing them and the household of the manor.
 What do you think this “magic” is?
 Is it life?
 The power of positive thinking?